Want to save this?

 • After the pork has cooled for 30 minutes, use 2 forks to pull the pork into long strands.
 Resist the temptation to chop the pork into chunks!
 Discard any gristle or chunks of fat.
 Strain the cooking liquid.
 You should have anywhere from 2 to 4 cups (473 to 946 ml) of liquid.

 • Meanwhile, heat a cast iron skillet or heavy-bottomed skillet over medium-high heat.
-Once the skillet is hot, toss in the chiles and cook for approximately 30 seconds per side, until they’re slightly toasty.
+Once the skillet is hot, toss in the 14 dried guajillo chiles and cook for approximately 30 seconds per side, until they’re slightly toasty.
 Be careful not to over toast the chiles or let them blacken or the resulting sauce will be bitter.

-• Remove the toasted chiles from the pan and place in a bowl.
+• Remove the toasted chiles from the pan and place them in a bowl.
 Add enough hot water to submerge the chiles.
 Let the chiles soak for 30 minutes.

 • Add the reserved pork drippings and the pulled pork.
 Bring the mixture to a simmer and gently cook, uncovered, for 15 minutes.